Has anyone asked you yet why your website is “not secure”?

 Our website directs visitors to secure connections for donations and email newsletter sign-up, and we don’t sell anything, so we really don’t need this, correct?

-Google and other search providers have decided that you do, so they’re warning your website’s visitors that their connection to your site is not secure.
+Google and other search providers have decided that you do.
+That’s why they’re warning your website’s visitors that their connection to your site is not secure.

 “Onliners are more sophisticated than they used to be – and more informed.
 They now know to look for the telltale signs that a website is secured,” according to GoDaddy in a blog post titled ‘Do you need SSL encryption if you don’t sell anything on your website?
 Short answer: Yes.’